4 Tips to Fix Windows 10 Backup not Backing up All Files

 Many Windows users have developed good backup habits to protect important data, especially those who have experienced the pain of data loss.
 But are these built-in tools really reliable enough in practical use?
 One long-standing problem, as far as I know, is Windows 10 backup not backing up all files occasionally.

-As the saying goes, everything happens for a reason.
-You need to find the essence of the problem in order to adopt the right solution.
-Unfortunately, Windows has no official explanation for such phenomenon so far, you are usually just advised to read the tutorial on how to operate file history and solve your own problem accordingly.
+What causes this problem, you may wonder.
+Unfortunately, Windows has no official explanation for it so far, you are usually just advised to read the tutorial on how to operate file history and solve your own problem accordingly.

 Check the target drive to see if your files that were not backed up match this scenario.
 If yes, maybe you can simplify the filename or re-arrange the folders.